The annual Ronald Hugh Morrieson Literary Awards offer a $1000 prize in each of the categories; Short Story, Poetry and Research.

 According to New Zealand Film 1912 -1996, Morrison's novels contain his "trademark preoccupations .... of sex, death, mateship, voyeurism, violence, booze and mayhem in bleak small town New Zealand - along with his irreverent black humour".

 Two years ago we offered a new section for secondary school students to cover nonfiction writing.
-This section is a research article piece and is kindly sponsored by the Normanby Lions Club.
+This section is a research article piece and is kindly sponsored by the Normanby and District Lions Club.
 Terms & Conditions are quite different to the short story and poetry so make sure you read them carefully.

 There are five categories.